frostedechoes/canneddragons/2022/22.12/Dark Mode.md

 - eye strain
 - battery life

-He comes to the conclusion that dark mode may have a slight benefit in battery life, but nowhere else.
+He comes to the conclusion that dark mode may have a slight benefit in battery life, but not anywhere else.

 → [Is Dark Mode Good For Your Eyes?](https://kevq.uk/is-dark-mode-such-a-good-idea/)